maksym-turkot/csp-sudoku-solver/README.md

-# Constraint Satisfaction Problem Solver for Sudoku Puzzles
+# Constraint Satisfaction Problem Solver for Sudoku

 ## Configuring the program